Last updated on May 22nd, 2023 at 11:48 am

-A Filipino-style drink usually sold in the mornings on the street.
+A Filipino-style drink is usually sold in the mornings on the street.
 It is made of fresh silken tofu, tapioca pearls, and arnibal (sweeteners in English).

-Milk tea is really popular and local brands try to add a number of Pinoy flavors.|
+Milk tea is really popular, and local brands try to add several Pinoy flavors.

-Filipinos are fanatics of coffee which is why there is no surprise that they like iced coled coffee with milk.
+Filipinos are fanatics of coffee which is why there is no surprise that they like iced cold coffee with milk.

 The mainstream beers include brands such as San Miguel, Red Horse, Tanduay, and Colt 45.

 While Filipinos love regular international tea brands, they also swear by unique Filipino-style tea like the Barako coffee in tea form, ginger tea, and coconut tea.

-Since the country is a tropical one, it includes fruity shakes with different flavors that are served with sinkers, nata de coco, and sago.
+Since the country is tropical, it includes fruity shakes with different flavors served with sinkers, nata de coco, and sago.